CICE-Consortium/CICE/doc/source/science_guide/sg_tracers.rst

 provided that the dependency ``trcr_depend`` is defined appropriately.
 See Section :ref:`addtrcr` for guidance on adding tracers.

-Please see the `Icepack documentation <https://cice-consortium-icepack.readthedocs.io/en/master/science_guide/index.html>`_ for additional information about tracers that depend on other tracers, age of the ice, aerosols, brine height, and the sea ice ecosystem.
+Please see the `Icepack documentation <https://cice-consortium-icepack.readthedocs.io/en/master/science_guide/index.html>`_ for additional information about tracers that depend on other tracers, the floe size distribution, age of the ice, aerosols, brine height, and the sea ice ecosystem.